docsfor developers

 You don't run innernet.
 It runs on your commits.

-• Every commit is captured.
-The post-commit hook lands the diff context and message as a fast capture — no prompt, no friction, no flow broken.
+• Every commit is captured. npx innernet installs one post-commit hook that lands the commit message and diffstat as a capture — no prompt, no friction, backgrounded so it can never slow a commit.

 MCP-native#